sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/software_overview.md

 The centre frequency varies depending on which satellite is broadcasting corrections for your geographical area.
 The frequency for the USA is different to that for Europe:

 The up-to-date frequencies are distributed via the MQTT **/pp/frequencies/Lb** topic.
-At the time of writing, they are:
+At the time of writing, they are (in MHz):

 ```C++
 {